jamkit-modules/http-auth/README.md

-# http-helper
+# http-auth

-An HTTP client module for Jamkit
+An HTTP authenticate module for Jamkit